easypanel-io/website/docs/05-templates/homer/index.md

 ## Description

-Homer is a full static html/js dashboard that allows you to keep your services on hand.
-It is based on a simple yaml configuration file and can be customized with themes.
-It supports search, grouping, and offline health check.
-The app can be installed as a PWA and has keyboard shortcuts for easy navigation.
+Homer is a straightforward, static homepage for your server, designed to keep all your services easily accessible.
+It operates based on a simple yaml configuration file.
+This app serves as a full static HTML/JS dashboard, providing a centralized platform where you can manage and access all your services.
+It features a search function, grouping, theme customization, and offline health checks.
+It also supports keyboard shortcuts for quick navigation.
+Homer is designed to be served by an HTTP server and is perfect for those who want to keep their services organized and within reach.

 ## Instructions